Brightspace/d2l-search-widget-ui/README.md

 `search-field-name` attribute should be set to the name of the Siren Field that the search field text should correspond to. `placeholder-text` will set the placeholder text on the input element.

+Optionally, setting the `cache-responses` attribute will cache the responses from each search within the widget.
+This cache is short-lived (i.e. it is lost on a page refresh), but it helps in particular with the "cleared search" results, so that clearing the search will immediately return the results (after they've been fetched once).

+A `d2l-search-widget-results-changed` event is fired when the search completes.
+The event fires immediately if the response is cached.
+The event's `value` will contain the response, parsed with `d2l-siren-parser`.

 The widget will have a default height of 60px; this can be overridden with `--d2l-search-widget-height`.